ARCTraining/hpc2-software/README.md

 ```
 ### Windows

-Jupyterbook now supports [Windows](https://jupyterbook.org/en/stable/advanced/windows.html) although the steps for configuring a development environment using Vagrant are available below:
+Jupyterbook now supports [Windows](https://jupyterbook.org/en/stable/advanced/windows.html) so the above steps can also be used on a Windows terminal.

 #### Set up a development environment using Vagrant